 In a green branch, the unique colors of the specific tree are still clear and bright and the bark is still tight to the sapwood.
-The branch has not cracked or checked on its surface or ends.
-Its original qualities have not yet been lost.
+The branch has not cracked or checked on her surface or ends.
+Her original qualities have not yet been lost.
 Qualities that will remain after drying in a kiln, as long as the branch is sealed properly.
 Any lichen growing on the branch can even be preserved, as in the English Walnut branch flute pictured to the right.
 By starting with a green branch the finished flute can still radiate signs that the dryad, spirit, or life force of a tree is inhabiting it, though now the leaves of that branch be music.

 I owe much in gratitude to the many flute makers who've been willing to share their knowledge.
 Also to the experience of wood turners and chair makers who work with green wood.
 The information shared in these few pages is a way of giving something back.

 Green Branches 2 Green Branches 3 Green Branches 4